|UCAS code||Typical offer||Length|

 We use a variety of different teaching methods including lectures, laboratory work, tutorials, problem classes and workshops.
 In addition students will learn via various group and individual project work.

-“Studying Physics at York is an experience like no other, the community here between not only student, but lecturers also is unrivalled.”
+“Studying Physics at York is an experience like no other, the community here between not only students, but lecturers also is unrivalled.”
 Sammy, Second Year Student

 Alongside this all students meet regularly with an academic supervisor who will offer guidance and support throughout your degree and help develop your physics problem solving skills.
 This fosters excellent staff-student rapport and ensures an extremely friendly and supportive atmosphere for you.
 Our regular supervision meetings, small group tutorials and our ‘open door’ policy for approaching our academic staff are distinctive in our teaching approach and enable students to share their insights and develop a deeper understand of their subject.